tanguybernard/computer-science-knowledge/cloud/AWS_Cloud_Practitioner_Essentials/Security_And_Monitoring.md

 __Security Example__: I have weak password policies for IAM users, multi-factor authentication is not turned on for the root user, and there are security groups allowing public access to EC2 instances.

+## AWS X-Ray

+AWS X-Ray helps developers analyze and debug production, distributed applications, such as those built using a microservices architecture.
+With X-Ray, you can understand how your application and its underlying services are performing to identify and troubleshoot the root cause of performance issues and errors.
+X-Ray provides an end-to-end view of requests as they travel through your application, and shows a map of your application’s underlying components.

 ## Waf, Shield, GuardDuty